 On December 1, 2009, Robert John Dougall, the former Vice President of Market Development of Johnson & Johnson's U.K. subsidiary DePuy International Limited ("DPI"), appeared before the City of Westminster Magistrates' Court in response to an SFO summons alleging conspiracy to corrupt contrary to the Criminal Law Act 1977.
 U.K. authorities alleged that Dougall conspired to provide inducements to medical professionals working in the Greek public healthcare system in relation to the supply of orthopedic products between February 2002 and December 2005.
-Dougall eventually pleaded guilty and was sentenced to one year in prison.
+In April 2010, Dougall pleaded guilty and was sentenced to one year in prison, despite a request from the SFO for a lighter sentence in consideration of his service as a valuable witness in the case.
+In May 2010, the U.K. Court of Appeal reversed the ruling of the trial court and affirmed the suspended sentence requested by the SFO.
+However, the Court also reprimanded the SFO and their U.S.-style plea agreement approach, saying that "agreements between the prosecution and the defense about the sentences to be imposed in fraud and corruption cases were constitutionally forbidden" and that sentencing should be left up to judges.

-- Wright Medical Group: According to its June 10, 2008 Form 8-K, Wright Medical Group, Inc. ("Wright Medical") became the latest medical device company to disclose that its "principal operating subsidiary, Wright Medical Technology, Inc., had received a letter from the SEC informing us that it is conducting an informal investigation regarding potential violations of the FCPA in the sale of medical devices in a number of foreign countries by companies in the medical device industry."
+- Wright Medical Group: In its June 10, 2008 Form 8-K, Wright Medical Group, Inc. ("Wright Medical") disclose that its "principal operating subsidiary, Wright Medical Technology, Inc., had received a letter from the SEC informing us that it is conducting an informal investigation regarding potential violations of the FCPA in the sale of medical devices in a number of foreign countries by companies in the medical device industry."
 According to Wright Medical's filing, it "understand[s] that several other medical device companies have received similar letters...[and] intend[s] to fully cooperate with this informal investigation."
-In its May 2010 Form 10-Q, Wright Medical disclosed that the SEC had informed the company that it had concluded its investigation and did not intend to take an enforcement action - Simcere Pharmaceutical Group and Mindray Medical International Limited: Simcere Pharmaceutical Group ("Simcere") and Mindray Medical International Limited, both based in the Cayman Islands, included statements in their June 24, 2008 and June 30, 2008 Form 20-F Annual Reports that they had "limited ability to manage the activities of" their distributors and/or third-party marketing firms related to the sale and promotion of their medical products in China, particularly the procurement decisions of hospitals.
+In its May 2010 Form 10-Q, Wright Medical disclosed that the SEC had informed the company that it had concluded its investigation and did not intend to take an enforcement action - Simcere Pharmaceutical Group and Mindray Medical International Limited: Simcere Pharmaceutical Group ("Simcere") and Mindray Medical International Limited, both based in the Cayman Islands, included statements in their June 24, 2008 and June 30, 2008 Form 20-F Annual Reports that they had "limited ability to manage the activities of' their distributors and/or third-party marketing firms related to the sale and promotion of their medical products in China, particularly the procurement decisions of hospitals.
 Simcere's disclosure additionally noted that Chinese laws "regarding what types of payments to promote or sell our products are impermissible are not always clear."